spences10/scottspence.com/posts/2019/09/01/why-is-anything-intimidating/index.md

-Be aware of the calories you're consuming, this is hard I know and you'll probably think your developing some form of obsessive compulsive disorder and you'll be ‘that person' when you go out with your friends to eat — this is where the consistency comes in.
+Be aware of the calories you're consuming, this is hard I know and you'll probably think your developing some form of obsessive compulsive disorder and you'll be 'that person' when you go out with your friends to eat — this is where the consistency comes in.

 https://tdeecalculator.net/